De Tour Village, Michigan

 This charming little village is nestled on the western shore of the St Mary's River, where this beautiful blue waterway carries every type of boat from rowboats to freighters.

 Majestic M - 134 leads the way from Hessel to Cedarville, then along to De Tour Village with incredible views of Lake Huron.
 Dotting the way, are more than a dozen scenic beaches including parks, even freighter viewing areas and a botanical garden.
-One of these scenic sandy beaches is located very close to Crane Cove's turn off.
+One of these scenic sandy beaches is located very close to Candlelite Cove's turn off.

 De Tour Reef Light

 The De Tour Reef Light, located a mile offshore from the original onshore lighthouse, was built in 1931.
 It is well known to ship captains and pleasure boaters cruising the upper peninsula.